 Ajax prepares his autothanasia

-The first 3 chapters give the rationale of the book, which are comprehensive in explaining the contexts of the modern study of suicide across a number of domains of science and therapy but also introduce the rationale of using classical texts to address these matters, especially in Chapter 3, with a major concentration on the way tragedy can form a ‘run in the family’, starting with Euripides prequel Iphigenia in Aulis (it isn’t really a prequel but you get my point – it tells a story less fully told by Clytemnestra in Aeschylus’ The Oresteia), where a form of negative social experience cycles through generations and decades of the same family and is associated with the unappeased and misunderstood Furies, which for the Athenian patriot Aeschylus eventually get channelled into good as The Eumenides in the Athenian state.
-The analogy with the books placement of suicide is there nailed almost completely, with various explanations for why runs occur, from DNA to the kind of imitative reinforced behaviour that passes between generations as elders model life for the younger to the faulty handling of family dynamics that never stops because it is never addressed and seen as fundamental to family self-definition.[5]We will return to the play the first play of The Oresteia, namely Agamemnon later and to the function of its chorus.
+The first 3 chapters give the rationale of the book.
+It is a comprehensive rationale in that it explains the contexts of the modern study of suicide across a number of domains of science and therapy but also introduces reasons for using classical texts to address these matters, especially in Chapter 3, with a major concentration on the way tragedy can ‘run in the family’> It starts its case with Euripides’ ‘prequel’ Iphigenia in Aulis (it isn’t really a prequel but you get my point – it tells a story less fully told by Clytemnestra in Aeschylus’ The Oresteia), where a form of negative social experience cycles through generations and decades of the same family and is associated with unappeasable and misunderstood Furies, which for the Athenian patriot Aeschylus eventually get channelled into good spirits, The Eumenides, as guardians of the law that sustains the Athenian state.

 Having fun, leisure or rest is not a ‘waste of time’ unless spent in forms which even the ones who do so know JUST to filling up empty time, that remains in reflection ’empty’ time.
 However, even some of the latter moments can be seen as full if they educate in concepts of what fulfils and what empties life of value (or spirit if you like – it is not a word I am comfortable with).
 For life only becomes so in its reflected nuance and is why I suppose Socrates felt an ‘unexamined life’ to be an empty one and to be avoided, even, if it has to be so, with hemlock.